 The following information is provided as a service of the Kansas Insurance Department.
 Remember to also check the documents and links on our main Affordable Care Act page.

-Annual limit — Many health insurance plans place dollar limits upon the claims the insurer will pay over the course of a plan year.
-PPACA prohibits annual limits for essential benefits for plan years beginning after Sept.
-23, 2010.
+Annual limit — Many health insurance plans once placed dollar limits upon the claims the insurer would pay over the course of a plan year.
+The ACA prohibits annual limits for essential health benefits for most plans.

-CHIP — The Children's Health Insurance Program (CHIP) provides coverage to low- and moderate-income children.
+CHIP — The Children's Health Insurance Program (CHIP) provides subsidized coverage to low- and moderate-income children.
 Like Medicaid, it is jointly funded and administered by the states and the federal government.
-It was originally called the State Children's Health Insurance Program (SCHIP).
-In Kansas it is known as Healthwave.

 COBRA coverage — Congress passed the Consolidated Omnibus Budget Reconciliation Act (COBRA) health benefit provisions in 1986.
 COBRA provides certain former employees, retirees, spouses, former spouses and dependent children the right to temporary continuation of health coverage at group rates.
 The law generally covers health plans maintained by private-sector employers with 20 or more employees, employee organizations, or state or local governments.
 Kansas also has a state "continuation of coverage" law that applies to employers with less than 20 employees.